 Luke 6:45 The good man out of the good treasure of his heart brings forth what is good; and the evil man out of the evil treasure brings forth what is evil; for his mouth speaks from that which fills his heart (mind).

-So If our Words begin in our heart and mind – we need a plan to be sure we are thinking loving, respectful, truthful things.
+So if our words begin in our heart and mind – we need a plan to be sure we are thinking loving, respectful, truthful things.
+This is how to win the battle for your mind!

 The enemy chips away at us in our thoughts; reminding us of past mistakes, pointing out flaws and keeping us from recognizing growth and change.
 We make his work way too easy when we do not fight back.
 How do you fight back in our Thoughts?
 So glad you asked!